baw/Hero-Idea/README.md

-Hero Idea
+Hero Idea -  _Share your ideas, anywhere, anytime._
 ------

-Share your ideas, anywhere, anytime.
+This is our submission to the Dreamforce 2014 Hackathon